Welcome to my blog.

 I love the usual: my husband, my children, my friends and our pets.
 I hate heat; stupidity; bone spurs; spiders; and walking, cycling and stair-stepping in place.

 I collect raft books and I’ve developed a weird obsession with the bottoms of bridges.

 When I lived in the Netherlands, twenty years ago, I loved hot tea, wild camping in Great Britain, gardening, reading for days on end, and I walked and cycled everywhere.
 Now that I live in a pretty darn hot part of the US, with kids that have to be driven everywhere by car, I love reminiscing about hot tea, wild camping in Great Britain, gardening, reading for days on end and walking and cycling everywhere…

 My blog is a crazy—some might say completely unhinged–collection of posts about any of the above-mentioned issues and then some.
 Nothing is sacred.
 I blatantly ignore all American no-nos.
 Which means I talk politics, religion, I don’t idolize teachers and I swear (but not that much).

 As you read my posts you might laugh, seethe, weep or shrug your shoulders.
 If you like a post, great.
 Let me know.
-If you hate a post, great, let me know–it’s all good.
+If you hate a post, great, let me know.
 I’d like to think I’m always right, but don’t let that stop you from telling me if you disagree.
 We Dutch love a good argument.

-If you want to know more about how I ended up in America and an overview of how that’s been, visit my Reading Guide.
+If you want to know more about how I ended up in America and an overview of how that’s been, visit my About page.

 Otherwise, have at it!

-(In my posts, I refer to my husband as T, my 16-year-old son as B, and my 14-year-old daughter as R.)
+(In my posts, I refer to my husband as T, my 17-year-old son as B, and my 14-year-old daughter as R.)